random-forests/tensorflow-workshop/ML-tips.md

 * Tuned model +10%
 * Amazing model +5%

-# Approach problems in this order:
+# Approach problems in this order

 1. Carefully think about what you want to predict, what success means, and how you will **evaluate it**.